3 hospitalized after Southwest Licking school bus involved in multi-vehicle crash

-LICKING COUNTY, OH (WCMH) — Three people are hospitalized after a crash in Licking County Monday morning involved a local district school bus.
+LICKING COUNTY, OH (WCMH) — Three people have been hospitalized after a crash in Licking County Monday morning involved a local district school bus.

 According to the Licking County Sheriff’s Office, a school bus was involved in a multiple vehicle crash near Refugee and York roads.